parmes/parmes/contact.rst

 Contact
 -------

 You can contact us using the below form or via email |email|.
-Tomek:)

 .. raw:: html